GrantStreetGroup/DBIx-BatchChunker/README.md

     retry_handler = Coderef that returns true to continue to retry or false to re-throw the last exception

-The default is to use DBIC's built-in retry options, the same way ["dbh\_do" in DBIx::Class::Storage::DBI](https://metacpan.org/pod/DBIx::Class::Storage::DBI#dbh_do) does it, which will retry once if the DB connection was disconnected.
+The default is to let the DBIC storage engine handle its own protection, which will retry once if the DB connection was disconnected.
 If you specify any options, even a blank hashref, BatchChunker will fill in a default `max_attempts` of 10, and an always-true `retry_handler`.
-This is similar to [DBIx::Connector::Retry](https://metacpan.org/pod/DBIx::Connector::Retry)'s defaults.
+This is similar to [DBIx::Connector::Retry](https://metacpan.org/pod/DBIx%3A%3AConnector%3A%3ARetry)'s defaults.

-Under the hood, these are options that are passed to the as-yet-undocumented [DBIx::Class::Storage::BlockRunner](https://metacpan.org/pod/DBIx::Class::Storage::BlockRunner).
+Under the hood, these are options that are passed to the as-yet-undocumented [DBIx::Class::Storage::BlockRunner](https://metacpan.org/pod/DBIx%3A%3AClass%3A%3AStorage%3A%3ABlockRunner).
 The `retry_handler` has access to the same
 BlockRunner object (passed as its only argument) and its methods/accessors, such as `storage`, `failed_attempt_count`, and `last_exception`.